Hokkaido Shinkansen

 The line length is about 212 km.
 The construction plan of the line was authorized by the Government in June 2012, and the groundbreaking ceremony was held in August of the same year.

 In January 2015, the Government decided its target completion year in March 2031, five years ahead of the original plan under the precondition that the local governments along the line provide utmost cooperative efforts and supports to the project.
+However, due to unexpectedly poor geology with gigantic boulders, JRTT reported to the Minister of Land, Infrastructure, Transport and Tourism in May 2024, that completion and opening by March 2031 will be extremely difficult.

 Route Map and Main Construction Sections